 .forward is a file you can put in your home directory if you want mail send to you at your University account forward to an account you more commonly use.
-To set this up type 'cd' to make sure vou are in vour home directory.
+To set this up type 'cd' to make sure you are in your home directory.
 Next type 'echo myperferedemail > .forward' where you type whatever e-mail you wish to forward to instead of mypreferredemail.